Last Updated September 22, 2020

 Another benefit of going overseas is that precious metals stored offshore are non-reportable assets in the United States.
 You don’t have to tell the US government that you own the gold or are storing it.

 While I would be worried about the theft of gold from my home, I’d be just as worried about some government agent grabbing my metals.
-It’s a lot harder for some paramilitary organization to steal your gold when it’s in a vault in Singapore – or New Zealand, Switzerland or Austria.
+It’s a lot harder for some paramilitary organization to steal your gold when it’s in a vault in Singapore – or New Zealand, Switzerland, or Austria.

 There are even facilities that will take on a power of attorney and sell your gold if you give them such instructions.

 Storing your gold and silver from weather, robbers, and rogue government agents can be a challenge.
-While everyone has a different opinion on how to hide gold and silver, my strategy focuses on gold ownership as an asset safe haven.
+While everyone has a different opinion on how and where to hide gold and silver, my strategy focuses on gold ownership as an asset safe haven.

 While I see the continued decline of the US dollar and the continued irrelevance of the United States as a world economy, I don’t foresee the apocalypse hitting anytime soon.